 A bit of a beast.
 If you're wondering what the trade-off is for an affordable bread machine, one answer seems to be aesthetics.
 Many reviewers consider the Sunbeam 5891 big and bulky, calling it a countertop space hog.
 It also makes vertical loaves, which is very common with bread machines, but seems to be a bit of a shock for newbies.
 It's also reported as noisy, and some say it jerks a bit when in use.
 However, this is one durable machine.
-We saw plenty of reviews from people who have had this for 5 or more years, and many who bought one for a parent or grandparent, then after seeing it in action for a year or more, bought one for themselves.
+We saw plenty of reviews from people who have had this for five or more years, and many who bought one for a parent or grandparent, then after seeing it in action for a year or more, bought one for themselves.

-The Sunbeam 5891 2-Pound Programmable Breadmaker earns an average rating of 4.2 out of 5 stars following more than 1,265 user reviews.
+The Sunbeam 5891 2-Pound Programmable Breadmaker earns an overall rating of 4.3 out of 5 stars after more than 1,800 user reviews.
 Most say it's a great machine at a great price, and that they're thrilled at the quick return on their investment.
-They say it's super easy to use and cleanup is minimal.
-It gets a few durability complaints, but they're few and far between, and most come after the bread machine has been used for quite a while.
+It's also reported as easy to use and clean.
+The one consistent complaint we saw is that this bread maker is very loud.